-[STORAGE AND STABILITY]
+STORAGE AND STABILITY

-Store as packaged in the sealed pouch either at room temperature or refrigerated (2-30°C).
-The test is stable through the expiration date printed on the sealed pouch.
-The test must remain in the sealed pouch until use.
+Store as packaged in the sealed pouch either at room temperature or refrigerated (2 -30°C) The test cassette is stable through the expiration date printed on the sealed pouch.

+The test cassette must remain in the sealed pouch until use.
 DO NOT FREEZE.

-Do not use after the
+Do not use after the expiration date.

-[SPECIMEN COLLECTION AND PREPARATION] The H-FABP and Myoglobin/CK-MB/Troponin I Combo Rapid Test Cassette (Whole
+WARNINGS AND PRECAUTIONS

+- ${\odot}$ For professional in vitro diagnostic use only.
+Do not use after expiration date

+- Do not eat, drink or smoke in the area where the specimens or kits are handled.
+Do not use the test cassette if pouch is damaged.
+Handle all specimens as if they contain infectious agents.
+Observe established precautions against microbiological hazards throughout all procedures and follow the standard procedures for proper disposal of specimens. - Wear protective clothing such as laboratory coats, disposable gloves and eye protection when specimens are assayed.
+The used test materials should be discarded according to local regulations. - o Humidity and temperature can adversely affect results.

+SPECIMEN COLLECTION AND STORAGE
-Blood/Serum/Plasma) can be performed using whole blood (from venipuncture or fingerstick), serum or plasma.

-To collect Fingerstick Whole Blood specimens:

-Wash the patient's hand with soap and warm water or clean with an alcohol swab.
-Allow to dry.

-Massage the hand without touching the puncture site by rubbing down the hand towards the fingertip of the middle or ring finger.

-- Puncture the skin with a sterile lancet.
+- The DIAQUICK Cardiac Combo Cassette can be performed using whole blood (from venipuncture or fingerstick), serum or plasma. - To collect Fingerstick Whole Blood specimens: - Wash the patient's hand with soap and warm water or clean with an alcohol 0 swab.
+Allow to drv. - Massage the hand without touching the puncture site by rubbing down the hand 0 towards the fingertip of the middle or ring finger. - 0 Puncture the skin with a sterile lancet.
 Wipe away the first sign of blood.
-Gently rub the hand from wrist to palm to finger to form a rounded drop of blood over the puncture site. - Add the Fingerstick Whole Blood specimen to the test by using a capillary tube: Touch the end of the capillary tube to the blood until filled to approximately 50 μL.
-Avoid air bubbles. - Place the bulb onto the top end of the capillary tube, then squeeze the bulb to dispense the whole blood to the specimen area of the test cassette.

-Add the Fingerstick Whole Blood specimen to the test by using hanging drops:

-- Position the patient's finger so that the drop of blood is just above the specimen - Allow 2 hanging drops of fingerstick whole blood to fall into the center of the specimen area on the test cassette, or move the patient's finger so that the hanging drop touches the center of the specimen area.
-Avoid touching the finger directly to the specimen area.

-.
-Separate serum or plasma from blood as soon as possible to avoid hemolysis.
-Use only clear non-hemoly zed specimens.

-Testing should be performed immediately after the specimens have been collected.
+Gently rub the hand from wrist to palm to finger to form a rounded drop of blood 0 - over the puncture site.
+Add the Fingerstick Whole Blood specimen to the test cassette by using - a capillary tube: - Touch the end of the capillary tube to the blood until filled to approximately 50 0 μL.
+Avoid air bubbles - Place the bulb onto the top end of the capillary tube, then squeeze the bulb to dispense the whole blood to the specimen well of the test cassette. - Add the Fingerstick Whole Blood specimen to the test cassette by using hanging - drops: Position the patient's finger so that the drop of blood is just above the specimen area of the test cassette - Allow 2 hanging drops of fingerstick whole blood to fall into the center of the 0 specimen area on the test cassette, or move the patient's finger so that the hanging drop touches the center of the specimen area.
+Avoid touching the finger directly to the specimen area. - Separate serum or plasma from blood as soon as possible to avoid hemolysis.
+Use only clear non-hemolyzed specimens. - Testing should be performed immediately after the specimens have been collected.
 Do not leave the specimens at room temperature for prolonged periods.
-Serum and plasma specimens may be stored at 2-8°C for up to 2 days.
-For long term storage, specimens should be kept below -20°C. Whole blood collected by venipuncture should be stored at 2-8°C if the test is to be run within 2 days of collection.
+Serum and plasma specimens may be stored at 2-8°C for up to 2 days, for long term storage, specimens should be kept below -20°C. Whole bload collected by venipuncture should be stored at 2-8°C if the test is to be run within 2 days of collection.
 Do not freeze whole blood specimens.
-Whole blood collected by fingerstick should be tested immediately.

-· Bring specimens to room temperature prior to testing.
+Whole blood collected by fingerstick should be tested immediately. - Bring specimens to room temperature prior to testing.
 Frozen specimens must be completely thawed and mixed well prior to testing.
-Specimens should not be frozen and thawed repeatedly.

-• If specimens are to be shipped, they should be packed in compliance with local regulations covering the transportation of etiologic agents.
-[MATERIALS]
+Specimens should not be frozen and thawed repeatedly. - If specimens are to be shipped, they should be packed in compliance with local regulations covering the transportation of etiologic agents.

-Materials provided

-Test Cassettes Droppers Package insert Buffer Material s required but not provided Specimen collection Containers Centrifuge Timer

-For fingerstick whole blood

-Heparinized capillary tubes and dispensing bulb Lancets [DIRECTIONS FOR USE]
+TEST PROCEDURE